List of counties in Colorado

 The location of the State of Colorado in the United States of America.

 The U.S. State of Colorado is divided into 64 counties.
 Two of these, the City and County of Denver, which serves as the state capital, and the City and County of Broomfield, have consolidated city and county governments.
 In addition to Denver and Broomfield, Pitkin County and Weld County operate as home rule counties with their own county charters.
-The other 60 counties operate under state regulations per Dillon's Rule.
+The other 60 counties operate under constitutional governments subject to Dillon's Rule.
+Counties with constitutional governments have only those powers granted to them under Colorado or federal law, any power implied by those express powers, and those powers essential to the county's existence.
 Counties are important units of government in Colorado since there are no civil townships or other minor civil divisions.